Deer Lake, Newfoundland and Labrador: Economy

 The town is located in Division No. 5 and is the gateway to the Great Northern Peninsula, owing to an important highway interchange on the Trans-Canada Highway.
 It is the closest major community to Gros Morne National Park and is home to the Deer Lake Regional Airport.

 A hydroelectric plant was established on the Humber River in 1925 to provide electricity to a pulp and paper mill in Corner Brook.

 Sights and tourism

 Deer Lake offers accommodation for tourists as well as restaurants, supermarkets, convenience stores and gas stations.
 There is a stadium, swimming pool and a bowling alley in the Hodder Memorial Recreational Complex.
-St. Paul's United Church, a wooden church dating from 1955 and the modern Salvation Army building are worth a visit.
+St. Paul's United Church of Christ, a wooden church dating from 1955 and the modern Salvation Army building are worth a visit.

 The town has two major trail systems: namely, the "Deer Lake Beach Trail," which extends to the north end of Deer Lake, and the Humber River Nature Trail that extends from Nicholsville Bridge to Deer Lake Airport.